uds5501/mindpalace/_posts/2025-04-19-craq-reading.md

 There could be a couple of scenarios brewing up here:
 1. The head keeps attempting to send the writes to Node 1, but it never receives an ack.
-   - The head might think that Node 1 is down and start sending the writes to Node 2 instead. (how would it know where's Node 2? _PS: Ironically, in solutions later, each node stores th entire chain topology anyway_)
+   - The head might think that Node 1 is down and start sending the writes to Node 2 instead. (how would it know where's Node 2? _PS: Ironically, in solutions later, each node stores the entire chain topology anyway and not just the neighbouring nodes in the chain_)
 2. Node 1 might think that the head is down and promote itself to be the new head.
    - This is a **split-brain** scenario, and the node 1 might be accepting writes while the head is still trying to send writes to it.

 So it's not really self-sufficient, is it?
-It requires an external entity to maintain the topology and roles of the nodes in the chain.
+It requires an external entity, or being specific, a configuration management entity to maintain the topology and roles of the nodes in the chain.
 The paper suggests **Zookeeper** to handle the topology.
 The video suggests **Raft** or **Paxos** can do the trick as well.
 What they'll do is that they will maintain the topology of the nodes and their roles.
-Each node can subscribe to these entities to get the latest topology and accordingly send the writes / send the acks to the right nodes.
+Each node should subscribe to these management entities to get the latest topology and accordingly send the writes / send the acks to the right nodes.

 So, even if the writes / back props are failing in the event of partitions, the node will be expected to keep retrying until the zookeeper sends a change in topology notification, hence avoiding split-brain scenarios.